RicardoAzuul/RicardoAzuul.github.io/README.md

 - :heavy_check_mark: When you click on Why Visit Us, you go to the Why Visit Us page the Why Visit Us page is marked active.
 - :heavy_check_mark: When you click on Menu, you go to the Menu page and the Menu page is marked active.
 - :heavy_check_mark: When you click on Directions, you go to the Directions page the Directions page is marked active.
-- :heavy_check_mark: When you click on About, you go to the About page and the About page is marked active.

 - :heavy_check_mark: Hovering over navigation items in the nav bar should show a blue line under the nav item.
 <br/>